davidlamt/davidltran.com/src/posts/log-function-entry-exit-c/index.md

 As previously mentioned, we still needed to retrieve the correct function names.
 Unfortunately, the confusingly named `this_fn` parameter of the instrumentation function does not give the actual function name.

-We accomplished what we wanted with a version of the following code:
+We accomplished what we wanted with a variation of the following code:

 ```c
 void getSymbolFromAddress(void *addr, char *symbol) {